Become Attached to God, not the World

 We don’t like to think of our attachments as ways of hating God, but most sadly they do.
 They reject Him.

-We don’t want to reject God for some worldly thing; we want to love Him with our whole heart and embrace His saving love.
-Therefore, we must be one of the few who are willing to let go of the world to do just that.
+We don’t want to reject God for a person, thing or desire; we want to love Him with our whole heart and embrace His saving love.
+Therefore, we must be one of the “few” as the Word says, who are willing to let go of the world to do just that.

 What is a Sin?

-Before we can see where the idolatry is in our lives, we need to learn what is a sin.
+Before we can see where the idolatry is in our lives to remove it, we need to learn what is a sin.

 A sin: is doing or desiring anything that isn't to know, serve, or love God...any thing in our thoughts, words, or actions that isn't for God's honor and glory.